NimblePros/eShopOnNServiceBus/README.md

 ### eShopOnWeb Docs Dev Container

 If you want to help maintain [the documentation](https://nimblepros.github.io/eShopOnWeb/), we have a [.devcontainer folder within the docs folder](/docs/.devcontainer).
-This allows us to see our documentation changes in a container running Ruby and the GitHub Pages environment.
+This allows us to see our documentation changes in a GitHub Pages environment.

 ### Learn More about Dev Containers